SumianVoice/TransVoice-Wiki/wiki/pages/getting-started/index.md

 - learn [FVF](/wiki/pages/clarity/FVF) retraction
 - identify sources of tension and eliminate them
 - find or create your strategically lazy configuration

+## Practice speech patterns
+- find an [example](/wiki/pages/voice-examples) of a voice you like
+- avoid emphasis with volume for feminine voices
+- vary tempo
+- intonation doesn't need to be super high, but it's worth practicing

 ## Get more [pitch range](/wiki/pages/pitch-range)
 - at first this means just using the voice at a higher pitch sometimes to stretch your range.
 Fatigue is normal, but strain is to be avoided.
 If tension in neck persists for more than a few seconds after stopping speech, then you should rest and reevaluate your methods